MathEyraud/Dashboard-entreprise/README.md

 - **Section-based dashboard** - Access all your tools and servers organized by categories
 - **Quick navigation** - Side dock for instantly switching between sections
 - **Application tiles** - Smartphone-inspired interface for immediate and visual access
+- **Favorites system** - Mark and access your most-used applications in a dedicated section
 - **Light/dark mode** - Adapt the interface to your preferences and time of day
 - **Responsive design** - Optimized for all screens, from desktop to mobile
 - **Zero server dependencies** - Fully client-side application, no complex installation